supriya-07G/true_label/README.md

 ---

 <div align="center">
-Built with ❤️ for a safer, healthier world.
+Built  for a safer, healthier world.
 <br/>
 <i>Empowering safer choices, one label at a time.</i>
 </div>